biggihs/r4s/README.md

 ## NOTE
 This gem works only in Rails 4 (I thinks)

-You can not use turbolinks with this project for some strange, inapparent reason.
+(I think I have found out what's wrong with turbolinks and r4s.
+Fix should come soon) You can not use turbolinks with this project for some strange, inapparent reason.
 If you make a connection and then close the browser the srv will crash stating that the headers had already been sent. who, why, where or how these headers are sent are a mistery to me.
 My solution was to remove the turbolinks.